 I started paying for blog images and monthly website maintenance.
 These were both things I could do.
 But, they were things that took me a while.
 So I happily paid for the services.

 I joined a paid mastermind group.
-When I realized that one wasn’t working for me, I left it and joined another (that one was a much better fit and I was sad to see it close at the end of 2017!)
+When I realized that one wasn’t working for me, I left it and joined another, which has been an awesome fit.

 The expenses just kept coming, slowly creeping in.